kagrant001/notesEloqJS/notes.md

   let arr = [];
   //using tempList since its better to not iterate through the original one let tempList = list;
+  /*
-  //runs until reaches end of list since the end of list is dictated
-  //by the value == null
+  runs until reaches end of list since the end of list is dictated by the value == null
+  */
   while(tempList.rest != null) {
     arr.push(tempList.value);
     //how to iterate through a list
     tempList = tempList.rest;
   }
+  /*
-  //last value is being left off since in the while loop the rest value
+  last value is being left off since in the while loop the rest value couldnt continue
-  //couldnt continue
+  */
   arr.push(tempList.value);
   return arr;
 }